What is the Production Possibility Frontier?

 Understanding Production Possibility Frontier (With Simple Example)

 Let’s consider a scenario of a farmer, David, who produces rice and corn.
-The production possibility frontier curve will assist David in determining the maximum quantity of rice and corn he can produce with the available resources, such as land, labor, and capital.
+The production possibility frontier curve will help David determine the maximum quantities of rice and corn he can produce with the available resources, such as land, labor, and capital.
 Here, the curve represents the quantity of rice on the X-axis and the quantity of corn on the Y-axis.
 Therefore, each point represents the combination of rice quantity and the corresponding corn quantity he can produce with available resources.

 We can make the following observations from the graph:

-- If David uses all its resources to produce only corn, he can produce 60 bags of corn.
+- If David uses all his resources to produce only corn, he can produce 60 bags.
 The point would be at the extreme left of the curve.

 - If he uses all its resources to produce only rice, he can produce 12 bags of rice and no corn.
 The point would be at the extreme right of the curve.